oracle-livelabs/oci/travel-ai/generative-ai/database-provision/database-provision.md

 In this lab, you will:

-- Learn how to provision a new OracleAutonomous Database
+- Learn how to provision a new Oracle Autonomous Database

 ### Prerequisites